Texas A&M Aggies: Golf

 Women's golf has been coached by Gerrod Chadwell since the summer of 2021.
 The golf team won the Big 12 title in 1998, 2006, 2007, and 2010.
-In 2006, the team finished 19th at the NCAA Championship tournament.
-In 2008, the team was fifth in their regional advancing to the NCCA Championship tournament.
-In 2011, the team finished 7th at the NCAA Championships, which they hosted at the Traditions Championship Golf Course.
+In 2006, the team finished 19th at the NCAA Championship.
+In 2008, the team was fifth in their regional advancing to the NCCA Championship.
+In 2011, the team finished 7th at the NCAA Championship, which they hosted at the Traditions Championship Golf Course.

+In 2024, Adéla Cernousek won the individual NCAA Women's Championship.

 In its third annual College Golf Guide, Golf Digest ranked both the men's and women's golf programs among the best in the nation in the team's scoring average, player growth, academics, climate, and facilities/coaches.
 The men's program ranked as the best in the Big 12 Conference and No. 15 nationally.
 The women's program ranked as the second best in the Big 12 Conference and No. 20 nationally.